 If we look at PEACE OF MIND as a pie; Visualize your brain and the energy around it as a whole pie.
 When we complain, judge, get angry, hold onto resentments, ruminate, criticize ourselves or others – we are taking out a slice of that pie.
 It doesn’t matter if we are hurling it at the object of our dissatisfaction or more often – someone else, eating it, sharing it with someone, or throwing it in the trash – the effect is the same.
-We have lost our PEACE OF MIND for the sake of wanting someone to have a PIECE OF OUR MIND.
+We have lost our PEACE OF MIND for the sake of wanting someone to give someone a PIECE OF OUR MIND.

 Try this with me, just for fun.

-On a scale of 1-10, how important is your feeling good to you?
+On a scale of 1-10, how important is feeling good to you?
 In other words, how important is your PEACE OF MIND to you right now?

 1 = not important at all

 10 = extremely important